Search Articles

 • did not submit an enrollment request to the Social Security Administration (SSA).

 Seniors have until June 17, 2020, to submit an application.
 Applications can be submitted via fax to 1-833-914-2016 or mailed to the local SSA field office.
 Although SSA offices are closed for in-person service, offices are still processing applications received by mail.
-For the SSA’s Social Security Office Locator, go here: https://secure.ssa.gov/ICON/main.jsp
+Use the SSA’s Social Security Office Locator to find an office near you.

-For questions and answers on how to submit a Medicare application and what information is needed, click here.
+For questions and answers on how to submit a Medicare application and what information is needed, check out this resource.

 Created date: 05/13/2020